lu0425/FIR_Filter_Design/README.md

 ---

-##### 3. Verilog Simulation Output(divided by 2⁹, since the coefficient is multiplied by 2⁹ when doing fixed-point operations)
+##### 3. Verilog Simulation Output (It is divided by 2⁹, since the coefficient is multiplied by 2⁹ when doing fixed-point operations)

 <div align="center">
   <img src="media/verilog_result.png" alt="Verilog Simulation Results" width="800"/>